Occasion of sin: Necessary or voluntary

+Analysis

-In root cause analysis the occasion of sin is identical to the idea of "set-up factors", i,e, situations in which it is likely for a person to perform dysfunctionally.
+In root cause analysis the occasion of sin is identical to the idea of "set-up factors", i.e. situations in which it is likely for a person to perform dysfunctionally.
 In the nuclear industry community there is a set of ideas called "Event Free tools" that includes the idea of avoiding "Error Likely Situations", which are also called "Human Error Precursors."

 In social counseling there is the acronymic advice, HALT (Hungry?
 Angry?
 Lonely?
 Tired?) relating to situations in which judgment is impaired.
 These may be regarded as "occasions of sin."

-Many Traditional Catholic congregations such as the Society of Saint Pius X (SSPX) oppose the presence of television in the household, teaching that it is an occasion of sin.